freedomlayer/offset_docs/doc/docs/source/dev/roadmap.rst

 * Extend/rethink index server protocol.
    * Add cyclic routes search for rebalancing?
-   * How to exit Offset with zero balance?
-   * Other things?
+   * Strategy for unfriending: creating a zero balance with a friend by rebalancing.

 * Rethink numbering of token channel messages and increments during inconsistencies.
 Can this mechanism be cheated?

-* Somehow log money gained through commisions.
+* Log money gained through commisions?
 Might be required for tax reports?
 How to do this elegantly and securely?

 * Allow payment without an invoice, like a donation?